Direct metal mastering: Overview

 The decline of vinyl records in favour of the compact disc, saw many Neumann VMS82 DMM lathes converted for cutting lacquer discs as few plants were able to process DMM masters and so many disc cutting facilities conformed to the industry standard – cutting on lacquer.

-As of 2009, there are seven publicly-usable DMM cutting facilities left in the world, all located in Germany, Netherlands, or Czech Republic.
+As of 2009 there are seven publicly-usable DMM cutting facilities left in the world, all located in Germany, Netherlands, or Czech Republic.
 The US lost its last DMM cutting facility in 2005 with the demise of New York City-based record manufacturer Europadisk LLC.
-Europadisk's DMM lathe was sold at auction on 20-SEP-05 to the Church of Scientology for US $72,500.
+Europadisk's DMM lathe was sold at auction to the Church of Scientology for US $72,500.

 The DMM concept was a spin-off of RCA's SelectaVision development of CED videodisc recording equipment both in Indianapolis as well as the David Sarnoff Research Facility in Princeton, New Jersey, who traded it to Teldec for other research it used in other capacities.
 After further development, Teldec attempted to sell its DMM technology back to RCA, however RCA was not interested.
 Therefore, as a result, all DMM titles from RCA and subsidiary labels were all mastered elsewhere.

 Although Neumann produced, demonstrated and promoted a successful prototype CD Mastering unit for DMM, it never went into commercial production.
 Most of the remaining original spare parts were purchased from Neumann by the UK disc cutting consultant Sean Davies, who carried on repair maintenance of existing systems since Neumann stopped production.

-The photo at right shows a DMM copper disc sitting on a very early Neumann AM series lathe from the late 1930s.
-The cutterhead shown is the Neumann SX74 for cutting lacquer discs (not copper discs) and was introduced in 1974.